Spacepineapple/daily-schedule-planner/README.md

 ## Usage <a id="usage"></a>

+This page should load in any modern browser.
+To use the scheduler, simply open the schedule page and click in any of the text areas -- these will be the grey, red and green coloured areas between the hour labels and the blue save buttons.
+Having clicked inside these areas, you should be able to add a description of your schedule within the text area.
+Following this, clicking on the save button should save any scheduled events to your browser's local storage.
+Please note that as a result, if this page is opened in private browsing/incognito mode, scheduled events will not be saved.

 ## Credits <a id="credits"></a>

 The JavaScript code contained in the script.js file was written entirely by